debugst1ck/ISSL-Split-Index/README.md

 However, this must be tested, as this process would IO queries are done at different points of time (May be somewhat hard on HDD drives, but who uses HDD anyways? cloud providers do), which means compiler and operating system optimizations are scarce.

-## Maybe
+Additionally

-Multithreading for IO concurrency?
+- Multithreading for IO concurrency
+- Multiprocessing across multiple queries